ctools/ctools/doc/source/users/tutorials/1dc/first_skymap.rst

    Output skymap file [skymap.fits]

 The figure below shows the resulting sky map.
-The irreducable background has been subtracted and the sources of gamma-ray emission are now clearly descernable.
+The irreducable background has been subtracted from the sky map and the sources of gamma-ray emission are now clearly descernable.

 .. figure:: first_skymap_bkgsubtract.png
    :width: 600px